Gayatri-Gahtori/Silai-hub/README.md

 ---

-Welcome to **GudiSilai (SilaiHub)** – your one-stop platform for beautifully crafted, custom-stitched clothing by skilled hands.
+Welcome to **GuddiSilai (SilaiHub)** – your one-stop platform for beautifully crafted, custom-stitched clothing by skilled hands.

 > "Every stitch tells a story — handcrafted with care, delivered with love."